 World-renowned institutions are leading the charge in exoskeleton research on acquired brain injury, stroke, spinal cord injury, multiple sclerosis, and more with Ekso.

 With countless partners like Johns Hopkins, Shirley Ryan AbilityLab, Kessler Institute, the Department for Veteran’s Affairs, UCLA, and more, Ekso’s technology is based on clinical expertise and feedback from industry leaders.
 We are excited to offer innovative rehabilitative exoskeletons like EksoNR, the world’s only FDA-approved exoskeleton for the treatment of ABI, CVA, MS, and SCI.

-Continuing to Drive Research.
+Continuing to drive research.

-Publications & Presentations
+Publications & presentations

-Past research activity using Ekso devices has culminated in more than 110 conference presentations, chapters, and published articles, including 18 review articles.
-Of these published articles, the studies examine patients of spinal cord injury (55), stroke (13), traumatic or acquired brain injury excluding stroke (two), generalized weakness/ paralysis/ gait disorders (three), and multiple sclerosis (three).
-In addition to gait function, 2020 publications have focused on utilization in inpatient rehabilitation, patient perspectives, muscle synergies and activation, and energy expenditure.
+Past research activity using Ekso1.1, EksoGT, and EksoNR devices has culminated in more than 185 conference presentations, chapters, and published articles.
+Of these published articles, the studies examine patients with spinal cord injury (91), stroke (41), traumatic or acquired brain injury excluding stroke (14), and multiple sclerosis (16).
+An Ekso device has also been included in 37 review articles.
+Recent studies have focused on patient experiences, gait outcomes, gait kinematics, and reducing secondary complications.